-Right now, you have some clothes in your closet that you need to get rid of.
+Right now, you probably have some clothes in your closet that you need to get rid of.
 Maybe you have some items that no longer fit––or no longer fit your lifestyle.
 You might need more space in your closet or maybe you've decided to embrace a minimalist lifestyle and want to purge anything that doesn't bring you joy.
 Whatever the reason, here are 14 ways to get rid of clothes you no longer wear.

 - Sell Gently Used Clothing at Your Local Consignment Shop